Generic Name: metformin and rosiglitazone (met FOR min and ROE zi GLI ta zone)

 What should I discuss with my healthcare provider before taking metformin and rosiglitazone?

-You should not use metformin and rosiglitazone if you are allergic to it, or if you have:
+You should not use this medicine if you are allergic to metformin or rosiglitazone, or if you have:

 severe or uncontrolled heart failure;

 diabetic ketoacidosis (call your doctor for treatment).

 If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking metformin and rosiglitazone.